Effective behavior of heterogeneous media governed by strain gradient elasticity: Infinite bar subjected to periodic forcing

 Returning to (\ref{eq:exp}), we can rewrite it as

-for some effective modulus $M$ (with units of energy per volume) and some effective material length $\bar{\lambda}$. $C$ is a constant that depends only on $\phi$ and enters through the derivation of the fractional derivative and fractional Laplacian.
+for some effective modulus $M$ (with units of energy per volume) and some effective material length $\Lambda$. $C$ is a constant that depends only on $\phi$.
+Recalling that the strain $\varepsilon$ in this one-dimensional setting is the derivative of the displacement, and combining (\ref{eq:gfrac}) with (\ref{eq:uhat}), we obtain